 Come join us in Ethiopia for 13 Months of Sunshine!

 Thank you for your interest in the International Community School of Addis Ababa.
 ICS Addis is the right place for teachers who want to make a difference for future generations.
 ICS Addis was established in 1964 to serve the expatriate and local communities of Addis.
-We currently serve almost 800 students from 60+ countries.
+We currently serve over 800 students from 60+ countries.
 Our students come from a wide variety of educational backgrounds and most speak English as a second or third language.
-Our school offers a comprehensive academic program in English that culminates in an ICS diploma and possibly the International Baccalaureate Diploma upon graduation from High School.
+Our school offers a comprehensive academic program in English that culminates in an ICS diploma and possibly the International Baccalaureate Diploma upon graduation from high school.
 The Elementary and Middle School programs draw upon best educational practices from around the world and reflect solid pedagogical principles drawn from the American educational model.
 In addition to a challenging, broad and supportive academic program, our school offers a wide array of extracurricular and sports activities at all grade levels.

 Our professional staff includes one hundred teachers from twelve countries, many of whom are recruited internationally.
 Teachers at ICS Addis enjoy a highly competitive salary and excellent benefits, including worldwide healthcare, furnished housing, retirement and professional development.
 We require at least three years of full time classroom experience and a teaching credential for our professional teachers.
 Please review our Profile of the Ideal ICS Addis Candidate below.